synacktiv/bip/docs/general/overview.rst

     from bip import *

     """
-        Search for all call to printk, if possible recuperate the string and add it in comments at the level of the call.
+        Search for all call to printk, if possible gets the string and adds it in comments at the level of the call.
     """